-- 31. An ADI must meet the requirements in relation to its ELE subsidiaries as set out in Attachment C to this Prudential Standard. - 32.
-An ADI's exposures to the foreign parent of the ADI, the foreign parent's overseas based subsidiaries and their directly owned non-ADI entities operating in Australia are required to be within the limits in Prudential Standard APS 221 Large Exposures (APS 221). - 33.
+- (iii) aggregate exposure to all related entities including related individuals (other than related ADIs and related overseas-based equivalents) 35 per cent of an ADI's Tier 1 Capital on a Level 1 basis. - 30.
+An exposure to a subsidiary which has been approved by APRA to be treated as part of an ADI's Extended Licensed Entity (ELE) (refer to Attachment A of this Prudential Standard) is exempt from the prudential limits in paragraph 29 of this Prudential Standard. - 31.
+An ADI's exposures to the foreign parent of the ADI, the foreign parent's overseas based subsidiaries and their directly owned non-ADI entities operating in Australia are required to be within the prudential limits in Prudential Standard APS 221 Large Exposures (APS 221). - 32.
 Notwithstanding paragraph 29 of this Prudential Standard, APRA may set specific limits in relation to an ADI's exposure to one or more related entities having regard to the ADI's individual circumstances.